-For the second year in a row, Jacksonville claimed the No. 1 overall pick in the NFL Draft.
+For the second year in a row, the Jacksonville Jaguars claimed the No. 1 overall pick in the NFL Draft.

 That’s always a bad news-good news kind of thing — a horrible season earns a team, supposedly, the most promising college player in the draft.
 Jacksonville was 3-14 in the AFC South last season.